-6. Download the file of yeast protein phylogenetic profiles from the course web site.
+- 6. Download the file of yeast protein phylogenetic profiles from the course web site.
 Each entry in this file is the phylogenetic profile of a yeast protein, which captures the phylogenetic distribution of that gene family across species.
-Following the name_location are 149 numbers, each indicating the similarity of the protein to the best matching protein in one of 149 genomes.
-The numbers correspond to the genome names listed in the first line of the file.

-7. In Morpheus, load in the phylogenetic profile data you downloaded in step 6.
+Following the name_location are 149 numbers, each indicating the similarity of that protein to the protein with the best matching amino acid sequence in each of 149 genomes.
+The numbers correspond to the genome names listed in the first line of the file. - 7.
+In Morpheus, load in the phylogenetic profile data you downloaded in step 6.
 Cluster all of the genes with hierarchical clustering.
 Do genes with similar subcellular locations cluster?
-Several subcellular compartments show better clustering than others---print out 2 clusters where many of the proteins come from the same location.

-8. Likewise, try clustering the proteins based on their chromatographic co-purification patterns (also downloadable from the course web site).
-For these data, yeast cells were lysed and native protein complexes were separated chromatographically, and the proteins in each chromatographic fraction identified by mass spectrometry.
-Print out 2 clusters where many of the proteins come from the same location.

-9. Which types of features, co-purification, amino acid frequencies, or phylogenetic profiles, seem to be working the best to organize the proteins in a manner consistent with their subcellular locations?
+Several subcellular compartments show better clustering than others---print out 2 screen shots of clusters where many of the proteins come from the same location. - 8.
+Likewise, try clustering the proteins based on their chromatographic co-purification patterns (also downloadable from the course web site).
+To measure these data, yeast cells were lysed and native protein complexes were separated chromatographically, and the proteins in each chromatographic fraction identified by mass spectrometry.
+Thus, each vector indicates the chromatographic elution profile for a given protein, and proteins that are bound to each other will tend to co-elute.
+Again, print out 2 clusters where many of the proteins come from the same location. - 9.
+Which types of features, co-purification, amino acid frequencies, or phylogenetic profiles, seem to be working the best to organize the proteins in a manner consistent with their subcellular locations? - 10.
 You may have noticed that many of these features have only limited power (at least for the relatively small datasets we're considering) to group co-localized proteins together.
-Why should you expect these features to inform us about subcellular locations of proteins?

-10. Even though not all of the genes from the same location cluster together, the data can still be used to predict the subcellular location of proteins.
+Why should you expect these features to inform us at all about subcellular locations of proteins?
+Explain your logic for each of the 3 data types. - 11.
+Even though not all of the genes from the same location cluster together, the data can still be used to predict the subcellular location of proteins.
 For example, one such strategy for predicting the subcellular locations of yeast genes exploits the fact that very small clusters of co-inherited (or co-expressed or similar composition) proteins have similar subcellular locations.
 You can explore this a bit in Morpheus by selecting a set of genes using the search bar function on the top left of the screen.
 (If you press the small vertical arrow to the right of the search bar, you can redraw the clustergram to move your "matches to top" so you can see them.
 It is then possible to search for the "Nearest neighbors" (in the pulldown tools menu) of genes you select.
 For a dataset of your choice, select a set of proteins of your choice (specified e.g by name or location; examples include "actin", "golgi", etc.) & search for their nearest neighbors using Morpheus.
 You might test a few examples to find one that seems to have a bit of predictive power.
 Turn in a screen shot of your results.